 No matter who you talk to about entrepreneurship, there are two things that stand out – humility and ego.
 Successful entrepreneurs understand that you need a healthy dose of both.
 The right balance of ego and humility can make a difference.

-As an entrepreneur you bring to life a new business model, idea or vision.
+As an entrepreneur, you bring to life a new business model, idea, or vision.
 A level of self-confidence is required to transcend what you are likely to face.
-How many times do you prepare for a big investor meeting and after your well-rehearsed pitch, they dismiss your ideas as “ok”.
-Your ego shrivels when your told that your baby is ugly.
-At this point, the entrepreneur’s ego can your best friend or you worst nightmare.
+How many times do you prepare for a big investor meeting and after your well-rehearsed pitch, they dismiss your ideas as “ok”?
+Your ego shrivels when you are told that your baby is ugly.
+At this point, the entrepreneur’s ego can your best friend or your worst nightmare.